QTIM-Lab/preprocessing/README.md

         [--description-key=default_key] [-c | --cpus=1] \
         [-h | --help]
 ```
 This command predicts the sequence type for every series in your dataset.
-A csv is required to indicate the location of the corresponding DICOMs.
+A CSV is required to indicate the location of the corresponding DICOMs.
 Predictions are made using the mr-series-selection repo's analysis of the DICOM header.
 A json can be provided to combine multiple NormalizedDescriptions into a single category.
 Description keys should map a NormalizedDescription to a standard name and a SeriesType (BIDS modality) like so:

 default_key = {\